Thick Hair Care: 6 Ways to Boost Health and Smoothness

 TRESemmé Keratin Smooth Shine Serum offers the best of both worlds – it tames messy hair without weighing it down.
 Keratin and marula oil work together to smoothen your hair while maintaining its natural bounce.

-Thick hair is indeed a blessing.
-Keep it that way by caring for your locks every day and giving them some well-deserved nourishment.
+A healthy hair care routine can lead to stronger, shinier locks, which in turn can give you a .
+And because thick hair is a blessing, keep it that way by caring for your locks every day and giving them some well-deserved nourishment.
 Is your hair on the thin or limp side?
-Read our article on .
+Read our article on to keep your locks in tip-top shape.